TensorFlow Serving Cluster PPML

 2. Build Secret Provisioning Server Container Image

 To deploy this service easily, we build and run this service in a container. secret_prov_server_dcap is used as the remote SGX enclave quote authentication service, which relies on the quote-related authentication library provided by SGX DCAP.
 The certification service will obtain quote certification related data from Intel PCCS, such as TCB related information and CRL information.
-After successful verification of SGX enclave quote, the key stored in files/wrap-key will be sent to the remote application.
+After successful verification of SGX enclave quote, the key stored in files/wrap_key will be sent to the remote application.
 The remote application here is Gramine in the SGX environment.
 After the remote Gramine application gets the key, it will decrypt the encrypted model file.

 On the Secret Provisioning Server system/VM, follow the steps below to build the Secret Provisioning Server container image.